miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 Okay... so anyway, Slack wrangled.

+## Finding Everything is Half the Battle

 I can easily ***find*** where I need to look to finish that above bullet-list of assets I need to familiarize myself with to do client work effectively.
 Agendas and deliverables ready for the meeting?
 Ha!
 Just be prepared with some solid next steps on things I can turn around fast after the meeting!
 But the agenda is a must.
 Follow co-worker patterns.

+## Managing Client Relationships Always Top Priority

+I don't know why this is all so difficult for me, but with time running out I have to employ 80/20-rule big time and turn myself into as good of a choice as anyone to manage client relationships.
+This should be in my bailiwick whether I like it or not.
+I've got to make it come naturally and form the habits.
+This is what's most valuable at an organization like where I work until the dev stuff I'm doing is an appealing enough carrot to be dangling that they want me on it more.
+But even then, keeping a connection to the client-work is essential because ivory towers spring up way too quick on the dev side.
+Stay connected!